 As to not overwhelm with fifty plus minutes of overly tense and blaring music, the band offers a few slower cuts to bring down the heat for a moment.
 The best of these, “Maneuver,” comes towards the end of the record.
 The band slows things down here in order to let the tiny harmonic clashes come out with Kutner’s guitar lines creating delicate harmonies against Kac’s low pedal tones.
 Eventually, the band lets this all fall apart as the track moves towards its bone-crushing climax of gigantic, grotesque blocks of sound.
 This much control over texture and harmonic color is rare for any group, let alone one based on group improvisation.

 Every now and then, Evil Genius’s ambition gets ahead of them.
 Tracks like “Vamp for Lennay Kekua” and the title track get lost in the ether a bit and lack the memorability and punch that other cuts do.
 Nevertheless, Bitter Human is one hell of a debut record.
 Kutner, Kac and Lockwood prove themselves a force to be reckoned with and have already staked claims as one of the most noteworthy new groups in weird-rock and non-jazz improvisation.
-(Diabolical Records 12.07) –Connor Lockie
+(Diabolical Records 12.07) –Audrey Lockie